oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 * (F) The client now possesses an access token to access the protected resource in Domain B.

 ## Authorization Server Discovery
 This specification does not define authorization server discovery.
-A client MAY contact the resource server and leverage the WWW-Authentication response (see section 3 of {{RFC6750}}), maintain a static mapping or use other means to identify the authorization server.
+A client MAY maintain a static mapping or use other means to identify the authorization server.
+The `authorization_servers` property in {{I-D.ietf-oauth-resource-metadata}} MAY be used.

 ## Token Exchange
 The client performs token exchange as defined in {{RFC8693}} with the authorization server for its own domain (e.g., Domain A) in order to obtain an authorization grant that can be used with the authorization server of a different domain (e.g., Domain B) as specified in section 1.3 of {{RFC6749}}.